What Do Indians Speak and Why Can They Speak Multiple Languages Like a Dream?

 So how come most people in India speak multiple languages?
 What’s their secret?

-Let’s take a look at what makes it easy for Indians to be multi-lingual.
+Let’s take a look at what makes it easy for Indians to be multilingual.

+What Do Indians Speak?
 Each State has its Own Language

 While most countries in the world have one national language, India has a different language for each of its 29 states.